alantech/iasql/rfcs/006 - Deleting blocked resources asynchronously.md

 This can be achieved by using a table to track the resources marked for asynchronously deletion, and a periodicaly process that iterates over this table and triggers the proper deletion.
 Records of this table will contain:

 - module and entity of the resource to be deleted
+- mapper for the resource to be deleted
 - cloudId for the resource
 - expected deletion date
 - number of deletion retries